pvmm/vgm-data-xtractor/README.md

 ```
 This command will create the executable in `vgm-data-xtractor/build/vgm-data-xtractor`

-# Running webassembly vgm-data-xtractor
+# Running it in webassembly

 To compile it using webassembly, you use PLATFORM=Web:
 ```
 cmake -B build -S . -DPLATFORM=Web
 ```
-And to execute vgm-data-xtractor in the browser, you need a http server.
+And to execute it in the browser, you need a http server.
 Just execute this inside the `html` directory:
 ```
 python -m http.server 8080
 ```